 The park is in Lycoming County.
 From the south, take US 220 to the Pine Creek Exit near Jersey Shore.
 Take PA 44 north 11 miles to Waterville, then turn right onto SR 4001 and go four miles to the park.

 From the northwest, take PA 120 south to the village of Hyner.
-Turn left onto Hyner Mountain Road and follow that to PA 44.
+Turn left onto Hyner Mountain Road.
 Take PA 44 south to Waterville and turn left onto SR 4001.

 Driving Directions: The Interactive GIS Map has turn-by-turn driving directions to the park office from the Park Information Window.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.